FAQs

 What is the foster term ends and the owner reaches out to me to foster again?

-- If you are willing to foster again, PACT must be notified, and the owner must complete a new application and a new contract will be sent out for signatures.
+If you are willing to foster again, Operation Foster must be notified, and the owner must complete a new application and a new contract will be sent out for signatures.

-- If a new contract is not signed, it is considered a private arrangement between owner and foster and not through PACT’s Foster Program.
+If a new contract is not signed, it is considered a private arrangement between owner and foster and not through Operation Foster’s Foster Program.

 Pet Owner FAQs